Too much uric acid can lead to numerous health problems.

 - Joint Symptoms

-Too much uric acid in the body causes joint symptoms in the form arthritis and gout.
+Too much uric acid in the body causes joint symptoms in the form of arthritis and gout.
 This leads to pain, inflammation, swelling, redness, and tenderness that mostly starts in the big toe.
 Many people also say that the affected area feels “hot”.

 Commonly Affected Joints –